cmu-odml/cmu-odml.github.io/labs/01_pytorch_ffnns.md

 Model and Evaluation
 ----
-Build a feed-forward network with ReLU activations and cross-entropy loss using PyTorch, and train it on the vision and language tasks.
+Build a feed-forward network with ReLU activations on hidden layers and cross-entropy loss using PyTorch, and train it on the vision and language tasks.
 You can experiment with a few different settings of hyperparameters to find ones that work reasonably well for each modality.
 To start, you should be able to get an accuracy of about 97% using the following hyperparameters for MNIST using the Adam optimizer:

 | hyperparameter | value |
 | --- | --- |